shsagir/play-area-sync/docs/composer.md

 This way Composer will be executed within your Apps web delivery environment, which is not optimized for such tasks.
 Please don't use Composer update as this might cause Composer to hit the Apps memory limits.

+## Local Composer

+It's kinda mandatory that you have Composer running in your [local development environment](/local-development) as well.
+See the [offical Composer install guides](https://getcomposer.org/download/) on how to download and install Composer locally.